Changissnz/nu_merchant_principal/README.md

 participant could be reactive to another one, and this same exchange could also not be part of the focus for the participant's crux of their argument.
-The discontinous argument starts off with a statement, allows for ensuing exchanges of a potentially reactive form to the constituents of another participant's argument.
+The discontinous argument starts off with a statement, then allows for ensuing exchanges of a potentially reactive form to the constituents of another participant's argument.
 The starting statement and these exchanges make up the body of each participant's discontinuous argument.
 A participant could also